 Precollege SET members receive the following benefits:

-Publications for SET members that include Imagine magazine and the SET Precollege Newsletter, which provides news and updates about SET members and contributes to building a community by having students learn about others in the group.
+The SET Precollege Newsletter, which provides news and updates about SET members and contributes to building a community by having students learn about others in the group.

 Opportunities to connect with other SET members by organizing and/or attending informal local gatherings of SET families in members’ homes, where they can meet and interact with other SET members who live in their area, possibly leading to friendships among the students or advocacy efforts among the adults.